2020 Cost Guide for a Home Remodel in Houston

-- At the low-end, expect a rip-and-replace bathroom with no behind-the-wall surprises to start at $8,000 – $15,000.
+- For a budget, expect a rip-and-replace bathroom with no behind-the-wall surprises to start at $8,000 – $15,000.
 The layout will remain the same where plumbing doesn’t move.
 This budget won’t include any issues like leaks or mold discovered once the project begins.
 Materials will include a prefabricated vanity, ceramic tile, and fixtures from big-box stores.

 “The key to maintaining a low budget is to shop around and apply filters when searching through websites,” said Santiago.
 “That way you prevent wanting an item that is not under your budget.”

-- In the Houston area, a mid-range bathroom can start at $15,000 – $25,000.
-The average cost of a mid-range bathroom remodel is about $19,000 or $542 psf, according to Remodeling‘s Cost Vs Value report.
+- In the Houston area, a mid-grade bathroom can start at $15,000 – $25,000.
+The average cost of a mid-grade bathroom remodel is about $19,000 or $542 psf, according to Remodeling‘s Cost Vs Value report.
 Like kitchens, the key to a budget in this range is sticking to the same layout.
 This avoids costly and time-consuming plumbing work.

 This budget is for a 35-square-foot bathroom with a new porcelain-on-steel bathtub, ceramic tiles, and a recessed medicine cabinet with built-in lighting.
 A renovation of this level can add almost $12,000 to a home’s value, recouping close to 60 percent of the project’s cost.

 - For a high-end bathroom remodel and expansion, the cost can start at $30,000.
 This budget includes a three-piece bathroom (tub/shower combo, toilet, and sink) for a typical 5’ x 7’ space.
 The cost increases with features including a double vanity, creating a separate shower from the tub, specialty tile, a custom vanity, or a toilet with additional functions.